zhyordanova/FavoritePlacesCli/README.md

 ### Permission issues
 Make sure camera, photo library, and location permissions are enabled for the app in device settings.

+If you deny a permission once, the app does not immediately force a settings redirect.
+On a repeated attempt, it can guide you to system settings when needed.

 ---